mbridak/FieldDayLogger/README.md

 chat window, then rotate your mouse wheel while holding down the Control key.

-There is one command you can type into the chat window that may be of use. if you type @stats into the window the server will dump out some stats into the chat.
+There is one command you can type into the chat window that may be of use. if you type `@stats` into the window, the server will dump out some stats into the chat.

 ```text